Cost of fertility treatment with donor sperm: A complete guide

 Apart from the fertility treatment itself, you will need to go to consultations and perhaps undergo some tests and scans.
 Often, the clinics offer packages where both the treatment and other services are included, but this varies.
 We recommend that you ask your clinic what is included in their prices and, just as importantly, what other expenses you can expect.

-What are my options, if my treatment isn’t covered by the public health care system or insurance?
+What are my options, if the cost of my fertility treatment isn’t covered by the public health care system or insurance?

 Other factors that you need to consider